kneron/document_center/docs/toolchain/yolo_example.md

     python KL520DemoGenericInferencePostYolo.py
 ```

-Then, you should see a window pop up and show us the YOLO NEF detection result from camera:
+Then, you should see the YOLO NEF detection result is saved to "./output_bike_cars_street_416x416.bmp" :

 <div align="center">
 <img src="../imgs/yolo_example/detection_res.png">